NethermindEth/worldcoin-social-graph/README.md

-# world-id-onchain-template
+# world-id-onchain-template merged with social graph

-Template repository for a World ID
+Template repository for a World ID used to verify worldID users